 [Translate] Generally a designer will specify a range of joins that will suit the boat.
 Butt joins with Butt blocks for plywood boats.
 Also called Butt straps.
 I specify butt straps because they are simpler, faster and have a neat result for amateurs every time.
 But I do place them in the hull where they […]

-The Oz Goose is now a fully self contained plan and building is booming.
+The Oz Goose is multipurpose.
 It can hit speeds of 13 knot, is an excellent trainer and teaching boat with three adults aboard or a family sailer with two adults and a bunch of kids.
-It is lighter than a Laser Dinghy and it is possible to build up to five or ten of them for the same price as that Laser.
+It is lighter than a Laser Dinghy and a fraction of the cost

 The new dinghy design is now called the S-12.Launched into light winds, there’s not a lot to report, but a photo essay.
 And some comments about the staying of the rig and keeping boats cheap and simple.

 A new lightweight 12ft plywood dinghy under development.
 This prototype by Canadian Rick Landreville.
 It won’t have a cloud of sail area,but will be light enough low drag enough to hit consistently high speeds relative to other boats of this length.